MavDegreePlanner/MavDegreePlanner/README.md

 ## Firebase Setup

-In the project directory, rename the file `.env.template` to `.env` and enter your Firebase config details from your Firebase console in it
+In the project directory, copy the file `.env.template` and rename it to `.env`, then enter your Firebase config details from your Firebase console in it.

-Inside the `.env` file
+Inside the `.env` file:

 ```text
 REACT_APP_FIREBASE_API_KEY=keyHere